Doug LaMalfa: Race

-After the Unite the Right rally in Charlottesville, Virginia, LaMalfa stayed silent on the matter for five days until finally expressing disappointment upon being questioned.
+After the Unite the Right rally in Charlottesville, Virginia, LaMalfa stayed silent on the matter for five days until finally expressing disappointment upon being questioned on the incident.

 After the passing of a defense spending bill with a provision aiming to weed out white supremacy from military and federal law enforcement, LaMalfa expressed concerns it would turn into a witch hunt and that racism will always exist.
 He also claimed it is not Congress's job to deal with racism in the government.

 In June 2021, LaMalfa was one of 14 House Republicans to vote against legislation to establish Juneteenth, a celebration of the end of slavery, as a federal holiday.

-Joe Biden

-As of October 2021, LaMalfa had voted in line with Joe Biden's stated position 9.3% of the time.
+The House passed the resolution with a vote of 415-14, while it passed in the Senate 100-0.

 Farming

 From 1995 to 2016, LaMalfa's own farm received the largest amount of public assistance money from agricultural subsidies (over $1.7 million) in the history of Congress.
-Despite the conflict of interest, as a member of the House Agricultural Committee, he oversees farm subsidies.
+As a member of the House Agricultural Committee, LaMalfa oversees farm subsidies, presenting a conflict of interest.
 In 2017, his spokesman, Parker Williams, said that LaMalfa "voted to end direct farm subsidy payments in the very first farm bill he worked on" and that a new farm bill proposed does not provide subsidies for rice grown in California, a crop that LaMalfa farms.
 He supported the 2020–2021 Indian farmers' protest.

 LGBT rights

 LaMalfa opposes same-sex marriage and has said that legalizing it would "open the floodgates" for polygamy to be legalized.
 He has said that marriage is "an institution created by God and supposed to be held up and respected by men and women."
-He endorsed the First Amendment Defense Act, which, among other things, sought to criminalize same-sex intercourse.
-In 2015, LaMalfa consponsored a resolution to amend the Constitution to ban same-sex marriage.
+He endorsed the First Amendment Defense Act, which he claims would "protect the nonprofit status of religious institutions if the federal government tried to compel them to act against their faith."
+In 2015, LaMalfa co-sponsored a resolution to amend the Constitution to ban same-sex marriage.
 On July 19, 2022, he voted against the Respect for Marriage Act, a bill that would protect the right to same-sex marriage at a federal level.